seaweedfs/seaweedfs/weed/filer/arangodb/readme.md

 s3 bucket name rule is the set `azAZ09.-` with a 63 characters max.

-to counteract this, we use the restriction that you cannot have two '.' in a row in aws

 the rules for collection names is then the following:

 1. if the bucket name is a valid arangodb collection name, then nothing is done.